SarthakSwaroop/sarthakswaroop.github.io/_projects/alarmio.md

-Alarmio is a simple alarm clock that implements many useful features while following regular design standards to ensure that it is quick and intuitive to use.
+Beep is a simple alarm clock that implements many useful features while following regular design standards to ensure that it is quick and intuitive to use.

 ## Screenshots